Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

 #### Input/Output

-PlantIT can automatically copy input files from the [CyVerse Data Store](https://www.cyverse.org/data-store) (or any other iRODS instance) onto the file system in your deployment environment, then push output files back to the store after your workflow runs.
-To enable this behavior, add `from` and `to` sections to your configuration.
+PlantIT can automatically copy input files from the [CyVerse Data Store](https://www.cyverse.org/data-store) onto the file system in your deployment environment, then push output files back to the Data Store after your code runs.
+To configure inputs and outputs for your <i class="fas fa-stream fa-1x fa-fw"></i> **Flow**, add `from` and `to` sections to your configuration.

 The following workflow prints the contents of an input file and writes a message to an output file: